-During the financial year ended 31 December 2018 the following amounts are recorded in the Shariah Penalty & Impure Income Account (the Account):
+During the financial year ended 31 December 2019 the following amounts are recorded in the Shariah Penalty & Impure Income Account (the Account):

-- i) The amount of RM688 in the Account was carried forward from 2017 to 2018. - ii) Income from inadvertent Shariah non-compliance activities identified by the Bank's management amounted to RM15,923 as at 31 December 2018 received from transactions via Nostro Accounts has been reversed to the Account. - iii) RM3,154 was deducted for 2017 tax liabilities on Shariah Penalty & Impure Income.
+- i) The amount of RM13,457 in the Account was carried forward from 2018 to 2019. - ii) Income from inadvertent Shariah non-compliance activities identified by the Bank's management amounted to RM 27,115 as at 31 December 2019 is itemised as follows: - RM 21,858 received from income not supported by the underlying transaction in Revolving Financing-i. - RM 5,257 received from transactions via Nostro Accounts has been reversed to the Account. - iii) RM 22,454 has been deducted for 2016 and 2018 tax liabilities on Shariah Penalty & Impure Income. - iv) RM 15,000 was donated to National Kidney Foundation.

-The balance of RM13,457 in the Account is pending distribution in 2019.
+The balance of RM3,118 in the Account is pending distribution in 2020.

-Other than the above, there were no other Shariah non-compliance income or other amounts recorded during the financial year ended 31 December 2018.
+Other than the above, there were no other Shariah non-compliance income or other amounts recorded during the financial year ended 31 December 2019.